-At the University of Michigan, Houchin was a part of what is considered to be one of the best training groups ever assembled.
+Attending the University of Michigan from 2006-2010, Houchin was a part of what is considered to be one of the best training groups ever assembled.
 The group, led by Coach Bob Bowman (and assisted by Hall of Fame Coach Jon Urbanchek) boasted a half dozen Olympians, including Bowman’s protégé, Michael Phelps.

 After his collegiate career at Michigan, Houchin elected to begin his professional swimming career under the guidance of Coach Sean Hutchison.
 Hutchison’s approach to the sport was unquestionably successful with his newest swimmer.
 Within just the first four months of working together, Houchin swam at U.S. Nationals qualifying for his first major international competition, the Pan Pacific Championships.
 Two weeks later at Pan Pacs, Houchin placed 5th in the 400 Freestyle, becoming the second fastest American in the event for 2010 and also earning a spot as a member of the 2011 World Championship Team.